European Schools, American Schools: 12 Key Differences

 3. Transportation to / from school

-No car drop-off and pick-up lines here in Germany; most kids come to school in walking or bike groups.
+No car drop-off and pick-up lines here in Europe; most kids come to school in walking or bike groups.
 Secondary school kids who are attending a school outside their town of residence rely on normal public transportation (students are not assigned to secondary school according to district, another difference to the US, but man is this post starting to get wordy)

 4. Helicopter parenting more discouraged

-One major area where schools in Germany appear to be more successful than those in the U.S. is on the topic of handling so-called helicopter parents.
+One major area where schools in Europe appear to be more successful than those in the U.S. is on the topic of handling so-called helicopter parents.
 When I worked as a school counselor in the States, parents were much more heavily involved in and informed about the details (and frankly, sometimes the minutiae) of their children’s academic endeavors.
-My experience with my own children here in Germany is that a higher degree of independence from parents is expected from students; starting in the secondary school, parental involvement in schoolwork is explicitly discouraged.
+My experience with my own children here in Europe is that a higher degree of independence from parents is expected from students; starting in the secondary school, parental involvement in schoolwork is explicitly discouraged.
 This serves the purpose of helping students to develop a more realistic sense of their own abilities.

 5. Tougher grading

 On a related note, giving kids a realistic sense of their abilities means not doling out “A’s” as frequently as teachers tend to in the States.
-The grading scale in Germany is 1=A, 2=B, 3=C, etc.; students here are quite happy with 2s and 3s; the top note is truly reserved for work of extraordinary quality.
+The grading scale in Europe is 1=A, 2=B, 3=C, etc.; students here are quite happy with 2s and 3s; the top note is truly reserved for work of extraordinary quality.

 6. More class cancellations

-Something I really have to get used to here is Germany is the routineness of “Kursausfaelle”, or a class canceled for whatever reason on a given day.
+Something I really have to get used to here is Europe is the routineness of “Kursausfaelle”, or a class canceled for whatever reason on a given day.
 At the elementary school level, students will be redistributed to other parallel classes, but starting in secondary school, students may well find themselves with extra free time if the canceled class falls at the first or last periods.
 All mid-day classes will meet with a substitute teacher (who may or may not teach a lesson in the subject matter at hand).

 Starting in grade 11, students may leave the premesis when a class is cancelled and return for the next period.
+These awesome name labels for kids can help your children to avoid losing their scholar supplies.

 7. Separation after grade four

-In Germany, elementary school spans grades one through four.
+In Europe, elementary school spans grades one through four.
 Secondary schools run from grades five through ten or five through twelve (or thirteen), depending on which type of school you are attending.
 University-bound students go to Gymnasium and complete comprehensive end exams in either grade 12 or 13.
 Students who are working toward vocations that do not require a university degree go to Realschule, which ends at grade ten.
 There are a few chances throughout a child’s school career to move between schools.

 Other school models exist as well, such as the “Gesamtschule”, where students of all academic levels attend the same school (like the American high school), Walldorf and/or Montessori schools, and private parochial schools.